fabianmartins/alienattack.workshop/README.md

 1. Get back to the application on your browser (the one that you opened from `./game/index.html`), and now choose **Login** (or skip to step 2 if you're already there).
 2. Enter your credentials, and click on **Login**.
 3. If you entered your credentials right, you will see a pop-up message `Login successful to user <username>`.
-4. If you get to a page where the indicating status is WAITING and a count down stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).
+4. If you get to a page where the indicating status is WAITING and a countdown stopped at 10, then the login is ok, but something else is wrong (you can check the browser console, if you want).
 5. Close the window, to be sure that the cookies were deleted, so we can proceed with the test.

 ### fixACTIVITY 4 - Test the Alien Attack' manager console